Josh Green wins Hawaii's Democratic primary for governor

 In the 1st Congressional District, incumbent U.S. Rep. Ed Case beat attorney and political newcomer Sergio Alcubilla in the Democratic primary.
 Conrad Kress, Patrick Largey and Arturo Reyes are competing for the Republican endorsement.

-In the U.S. Senate race, Schatz beat Democratic primary challenger Steve Tataii, a conflict resolution consultant.
+In the U.S. Senate race, sitting U.S. Sen. Brian Schatz defeated Democratic primary challenger Steve Tataii, a conflict resolution consultant.
 Tataii made an unsuccessful bid for Congress in 2016.

 In the Republican primary for U.S. Senate, state Rep. Bob McDermott beat five other candidates.